-What: create 10 posters about FCCLA and remind students of the Beach Party by utilizing the school who morning announcements and handing out invitations to students who are eligible to join chapter mem- what bers will also present FCCLA information and show the video to Family and consumer sciences classes.
+What: Create 10 posters about FCCLA and remind students of the Beach Party by utilizing the school what morning announcements and handing out invitations to students who are eligible to join.
+Chapter members will also present FCCLA information and show the video to Family and Consumer Sciences classes.

-- where - Where: The posters will be placed in the halls and the announcements will reach all of the high school. when - why The Beach Party will be in the Family and consumer sciences department.
-The FCCLA presentations will - take place in the Family and consumer sciences classes. how
+- where when Where: The posters will be placed in the halls and the announcements will reach all of the high school. - why The Beach Party will be in the Family and Consumer sciences department.
+The FCCLA presentations will - how take place in the Family and consumer sciences classes.

 When: The membership committee will create posters within seven days.
-The posters will be placed during the first week of school announcements and classroom presentations will begin one week prior to the meeting.
+The posters will be placed during the first week of school.
+Announcements and classroom presentations will begin one week prior to the meeting.
 The membership committee and FCCLA adviser will purchase food and decorations for the beach party the night prior to the meeting.
 The meeting will be held three weeks after school starts.

-Why: We believe that Family, career and community Leaders of America is the ultimate leadership experience!
+Why: We believe that Family, career and community leaders of America is the ultimate leadership experience!
 We want more members to join so that we can plan and carry out more community service projects this year and so that the school and community members are aware of what FCCLA is.